coin8086/sinatra-example/README.md

 Key points:

 * Sinatra app with a config.ru that has URL mappings for multiple Rack classes.
-* ActiveRecord in Sinatra: It includes Rake tasks, test helpers and example test cases, and a Rails like console for ActiveRecord in Sinatra, all of which the sinatra/activerecord Gem itself doesn't provide.
-It's especially helpful to have the test helpers and examples.
+* ActiveRecord in Sinatra: It includes example migration files, Rake tasks, test helpers and example test cases, and a Rails like console, all of which the sinatra/activerecord Gem itself doesn't provide.
+Here, the test helpers and examples are especially remarkable: they rely on neither Rails' Fixtures nor FactoryGirl, but something more intuitive and easy to use.
+Just take a look at the source!
-* Capistrano deployment files: capistrano/rails/migrations doesn't work for Sinatra, so I made a custom migration task for Sinatra/ActiveRecord.
-Besides that, it also teach you how to avoid checking your production config files into Git but to link them at depoyment time.
+* Capistrano deployment files: capistrano/rails/migrations doesn't work for Sinatra, so I made a custom migration task for ActiveRecord in Sinatra.
+Besides that, it also teaches you how to avoid checking your production config files into Git but provide them only at depoyment time.

-The backend database is PostgreSQL, but it's easy to swtich to MySQL.
-Just follow the instructions in comments in Gemfile.

-To use it as a start point for your application, just use the source and get rid of what you don't want, say the db migration files, models, etc. You may also drop the Gemfile.lock and do a fresh new `bundle install` to have an up to date Gemfile.lock.
+To use it as a start point for your application, just use the source and get rid of what you don't want, say the db migration files, models, etc. You may also drop the Gemfile.lock and do a fresh new `bundle install` to install up to date Gems(and then don't forget to checkin the new Gemfile.lock).

 The dir structure of the example is:

 ```
-.
 ├── Capfile
 ├── config
 │   ├── database.yml